Supporting working carers makes business sense

 Supporting the carers in your workforce to stay in work is a win-win solution: you retain an experienced worker and save on recruitment and training costs; they retain the income they are likely heavily reliant on and can continue to develop professionally.

-1 in 9 employees is caring for someone outside of work
+Nearly 1 in 8 employees is caring for someone outside of work

 Research shows that supporting staff to effectively juggle their home and work life, and continue in employment, holds valuable benefits for the business, including: